nicomp42/Parallel-Programming-with-Race-Condition/README.md

-A demonstration of parallel programmning with a Race Condition causing the code to behave in a non-deterministic manner.
+A demonstration of parallel programming with a Race Condition causing the code to behave in a non-deterministic manner.